 3. Low fuel pressure

 Refer to the list of the possible causes above.
-Check the condition of the fuel pump relay and wiring between it and the high-pressure pump.
+Check the condition of the fuel pump relay and the wiring between it and the high-pressure pump.

 Solution: If everything looks fine then you may have to replace the high-pressure pump.

 4. Exhaust leaks